Decay is inherent in all compound things. Work out your own salvation with diligence.

 Despite their differences in style and sophistication, Unravellers have boundless good will for their brethren, but a misunderstood cult of crystallization here draws curiosity from some and suspicion from all.
 This visitor did not meet these Unravellers directly, but encountered consistent hearsay.

-This work appears to be an entirely different project, but they insist that it is to the same end as the rest of the Inevitability.
+You could be forgiven for seeing this project as entirely distinct from the rest of the Inevitability’s ethos, but they insist that it is to the same end.
 One political Unraveller, morbidly keen on her kin’s alien endeavor, was able to relate the justification they provide for their work: that the formation of crystals does indeed increase organization within the crystallizing substance in the way Unravellers fear, but that in the circumstances that favor crystallization—circumstances these Unravellers ensure—the act of crystallization gives off heat that disorders the crystal’s surroundings in a way that more than compensates for its newfound internal order.
-Regardless, the enterprise makes their fellow Unravellers uncomfortable.
+Regardless, the enterprise makes their fellow Unravellers uneasy.

 Scholarly Unravellers will assert that this lamina is responsible for the passage of time itself, citing as evidence the link between the Unravellers’ efforts and the flow of spontaneous effects (fire, decay, dissolution).
 Run time backwards and these are the things which no longer make sense: wood unburns, food unspoils, memories return.
 Unravellers are responsible for these processes that define the march of time, responsible perhaps for the expectation that cause precede effect.